 Put simply, Clima’s approach allows a shift in narrative, helping investors to identify who is “doing more good” rather than who is “doing less bad”.
 We believe that very relevant investment products can be built by focusing on the companies enabling CO2e avoidance through their products.
 We identified the climate champions through a rigorous rules and fact-based vetting process.
 The question then became: how much CO2e avoidance can these solutions deliver?

 Clima wants to quantify the impact of the universe of companies that are part of its innovative equity benchmark.
 Moreover, we want to compare the universe’s total estimated CO2e avoidance in 2020 to the amount of CO2e, estimated by Clima, that needs to be avoided in the year.
 By doing that we want to answer the question of how impactful are the solutions of the companies we have selected and focus on the number that we should all have clear in our minds – the CO2e that needs to be avoided per year.
-Like a long car trip, or a diet that aims the loss of material body weight, the target needs to be a specific figure and the plan needs to be quantified and milestones determined.
+Like a long car trip, or a diet with the aim to lose material body weight, the target needs to be a specific figure and the plan needs to be quantified and milestones determined.

 Why CO2e emissions avoidance?
 What about carbon footprint?